Roblox/creator-docs/content/en-us/luau/type-checking.md

 }
 ```

-Tables can also have explicit string indicies defined in a type.
+Tables can also have explicit string indices defined in a type.

 ```lua
 type Car = {